 So let’s take a look at specific examples of user-generated content to inspire you to create your own content marketing strategy.

-So how do you generate user generated content?
-Let’s check out some great user generated content (UGC) examples from around the web.
+So how do you generate user-generated content?
+Let’s check out some great user-generated content (UGC) ideas from around the web.